-Item Estimated useful life

 Computer equipment 3 years

 Computer software 2 years

-Motor vehicle 5 years
+Motor vehicles 5 years

 Office equipment 5 years

 Office furniture 6 years

-As the cost of assets purchased are charged against the Trust's income, as an allocation of the cost to the Equipment Fund (see above) it would be incorrect to show the ongoing depreciation of these assets as an additional annual cost.
-The depreciation charge for each period is therefore initially shown in the income statement and subsequently reversed as an allocation of the cost to the Equipment Fund.
+As the cost of assets purchased are charged against the company's income, as an allocation of the cost to the Equipment Fund (see above) it would be incorrect to show the ongoing depreciation of these assets as an additional annual cost.
+The depreciation charge for each period is therefore initially shown in the income statement and subsequently reversed as an allocation to the the Equipment Fund.